Scouting in Minnesota: Scouting America in Minnesota

-There are seven Boy Scouts of America Scouting America local councils serving Minnesota.
+There are seven Scouting America local councils serving Minnesota.
 In addition, the Northern Tier National High Adventure Bases of Scouting America is located in Minnesota.

 Central Minnesota Council

 CMC is headquartered in Sartell, Minnesota.
 The council serves 46 communities in the area, ranging from Nevis and Park Rapids in the northwest to Elk River in the southeast.

 Central Minnesota Council is made up of four districts: